FACK1/Rock-paper-scissors/README.md

 # Our Website Link : [Rock Paper Scissors website](https://rocks-papers-scissors.netlify.com/)

 # User Journeys
-  - User story: As I Player I can choice one of ( rock, paper, scissor).
+  - User story: As I Player I can chooce one of ( rock, paper, scissor).
-  - User Story : As a Player I can see The Result (Win , lose , Drow ).
+  - User Story : As a Player I can see The Result (Win , lose , Draw ).
   - User Story : As a Player I can start and try again the game.
   - User Story : As a user my game finished with max score 5 with any state.